-About 20km form the base was an Emperor Penguin colony consisting of thousands of birds.
+About 20km from the base was an Emperor Penguin colony consisting of thousands of birds.
 This was a popular destination for day trips and weekends.
 They are really quite amazing animals.
 You could lie down on the sea ice and they would actually walk up to you to have a look.
 This is probably down to their short sightedness and the fact that they seem to think that anything that isn't white must be an Emperor penguin.
 They shuffle over for a look, eventually decide that you are not a penguin and then shuffle off.
 With several thousands birds there, another one soon shuffles over for alook.
 I could sit there all day long, quite content just to watch them do their penguiny things.

 The adults regurgitate squid for the chicks.
 When there is a lot of sea ice, the next meal can take quite a while to turn up.